polbb/pdf-classifier/README.md

 - Add pagination to the `/results/` endpoint for scalability.
 - Replace in-memory storage with a persistent database to handle more extensive datasets.
-- Improve error handling for edge cases, such as corrupted or very large PDF files.
+- Improve error handling for edge cases.

 ---